 PREREQUISITE: Mathematics 125 or equivalent.
-DESCRIPTION: Students receive instruction in the theory of equations, functions and their graphs, polynomial functions and their graphs, polynomial functions and their graphs, systems of equations, matrix algebra, determinants, permutations, combinations, probability, sequences and series, binomial theorem, and mathematical induction.
+Students receive instruction in the theory of equations, functions and their graphs, polynomial functions ant their graphs, rational functions and their graphs, systems of equations, matrix algebra, determinants, permutations, combinations, probability, sequences and series, binomial theorem, and mathematical induction.